2020 Awardee of both the William J. Zellerbach Award For Social Change and the SF Symphony's Ellen Magnin Newman Award

 Our social justice events give a platform to positive and progressive artists who have been left behind by corporate controlled media.
 We let the community speak their truths while educating them about important topics like environmental equity, women's empowerment, and more!

-We have taught over 25,000 youth across California the history of Hip Hop evolution, music, and culture.
-Our program gives K-12 students the tools they need to facilitate positive self-expression and better understand Hip Hop Culture, which is rooted in Peace, Love, Unity, and Having Fun.
+We have taught over 25,000 youth nationwide and internationally the history of Hip Hop evolution, music, and culture.
+Our program gives K-12 and university level students the tools they need to facilitate positive self-expression and better understand Hip Hop Culture, which is rooted in Peace, Love, Unity, and Having Fun.

 We've employed 1000+ people from all walks of life, providing them with livable wages and professional job training.
 Our grassroots team works to bridge the gaps between affluent and disparate communities by educating the public on issues of race, social justice, and the cooptation of Hip Hop.